interlay/interlay.github.io/docs/vault/installation.md

 Please use a separate keyname and mnemonic for each client.
 This name determines which wallet to load on the Bitcoin full node.
 If the Vault spends funds from another wallet this may be marked as theft.

-## Quickstart
+## Quickstart Installation

 Setup the Vault client using docker-compose.
-Best if you want to quickly try out running the client.
+This guide is only for the testnet, please follow the [Standard Installation](vault/installation?id=standard-installation) for Kintsugi.

 ### 1. Install docker and docker-compose

-Make sure [docker](https://docs.docker.com/engine/install/ ) and [docker-compose](https://docs.docker.com/compose/install/) are installed in your system.
+Make sure [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/) are installed in your system.

 ### 2. Download the docker-compose file